julelang/manual/src/common-concepts/functions/index.md

     printInt(50)
 }
 ```
-It is similar to normal function definition.
-Parameters are written between parentheses If there is more than one parameter, they are separated by commas.
-The name of the parameter is written first, followed by the data-type.
+It is similar to a normal function definition.
+Parameters are written between parentheses.
+If there is more than one parameter, they are separated by commas.
+The name of the parameter is written first, followed by the data type.

-When calling the function, as seen in the example in the entry point, arguments are written in parentheses, and if they are more than one, they are separated from each other with commas.
-The given arguments must be compatible with the data-type of the corresponding parameters.
+When calling the function, as seen in the example in the entry point, arguments are written in parentheses, and if there are more than one, they are separated from each other with commas.
+The given arguments must be compatible with the data type of the corresponding parameters.

 ### Mutable Parameters
 Parameters are immutable by default.
 For mutability, use the `mut` keyword.